-- 1. Have a look at the downloaded data with the Table Browser which you can access from TOPCAT's main window.
-It displays your data as a table.
-The column names have also been imported. - - Choose: X Axis: ix, Y Axis: iy - Add a new auxiliary axis by clicking on the color gradient icon - Set Aux 1 Axis to one of the eigenvalues (e.g. eigen1) for coloring the dots. - Increase the point size by clicking on the colored symbol in Row Subsets, in the box at the lower right of the dialogue window.
+- Have a look at the downloaded data with the Table Browser which you can access from TOPCAT's main window.
+It displays your data as a table. - View your data by clicking on the Scatter Plot icon 💹 - o Choose: x-axis: ix; y-axis: iy - o Add a new auxiliary axis by clicking on the color gradient icon

+- o Set Aux 1 to one of the eigenvalues (e.g. eigen1) for coloring the dots. - o Increase the point size by clicking on the colored symbol in Row Subsets, in the box at the lower right of the dialogue window.
 This opens a new dialogue, where you can also adjust e.g. the transparency of your dots or the marker style.
-At Marker, Size, choose at least size 1 for your points.

-- Step through different columns for Aux 1 to get an impression of the other eigenvalues as well.
+- o Step through different columns for Aux 1 to get an impression of the other eigenvalues as well.
 Also look at the phkeys: These are Peano-Hilbert keys, describing a space-filling curve.
-They are very important for spatial queries. - 3.
-Just visualising one of the eigenvalues does not yet give much information.
+They are very important for spatial queries.

+- One of the eigenvalues does not yet give much information.
 Instead, we need to count the number of eigenvalues above a certain threshold.
+This number will allow us to assign each cell with following classification:

+- o 0 = void

+- 1 =sheet

-This number will allow us to assign each cell with following classification: - 0 = cosmic void - 1 = sheet-like structure - 2 = filament - 3 = knot (= location of galaxy clusters) - 4.
-We can get this number by adding a computed column to our data: - In TOPCAT's main window, click on Display Column Metadata - Click on the green plus to add a new column to your table. - In the new dialogue, enter a name for your new column, e.g. num\th0.4 - Enter the expression to compute the column:
+- 2 = filament

+- 3 = knot (= location of galaxy clusters)

+- We can get this number by adding a computed column to our data.

+- o In TOPCAT's main window, click on Display Column Metadata - o Click on the green plus d to add a new column to your table. - o In the new dialogue, enter a name for your new column, e.g. num_th0.4 - o Enter the expression to compute the column: